toptensoftware/JsonKit/readme.md

 ## IJsonReader and IJsonWriter

 These interfaces only need to be used when writing custom formatters and parsers.
-They are the low level interfaces used to read and write the Json stream.
+They are the low level interfaces used to read and write the Json stream and are passed to the callbacks for custom parsers and formatters.

+### IJsonReader

 The IJsonReader interface reads from the Json input stream.